5 Common Questions About Becoming a Mental Health Nurse

 3. What Is the Average Mental Health Nurse Salary?

 Overall, mental health nurses can expect to earn great wages.
-Earnings can range from $23.85 to $46.00 per hour and higher across Canada.
-The national average was $37.00 an hour during a survey period from 2016 to 2017.* However, you might experience quite a variance in earnings depending on the region and province in which you work.
+Earnings can range from $23.36 to $46.70 per hour and higher across the country, according to the Government of Canada's Job Bank.
+The national median was $37.60 an hour during a survey period from 2017 to 2018.
+However, you might experience quite a variance in earnings depending on the region and province in which you work.

 For example, the wages in Northwest Territories range from $38.44 to $72.57 per hour and more.
 And Nunavut is similar with wages ranging from $34.94 to $86.69 per hour and above.
 Certain regions of Alberta also offer higher-paying positions.
-Psychiatric nurses working in the Athabasca/Grande Prairie/Peace River and Banff/Jasper/Rocky Mountain House regions reported top-end wages of $51.00 per hour and more.*
+Psychiatric nurses working in the Camrose-Drumheller, Edmonton, Red Deer, and Wood Buffalo-Cold Lake regions reported top-end wages of $51.00 per hour and more.

 4. What Is the Job Outlook for Mental Health Nurses?

-The job outlook for mental health nurses in Canada is very encouraging.
-Every province and territory is predicting a strong outlook with the exception of New Brunswick, which projects moderate job growth.
+Job Bank stats also show that the job outlook for mental health nurses in Canada is very encouraging.
+Every province and territory is predicting a strong outlook with the exception of Saskatchewan, Newfoundland and Labrador, and Ontario, which project fair job growth.
 One of the biggest factors driving this positive outlook is the fact that psychiatric nurses are currently retiring at a faster rate than students are graduating.
-Just consider these stats:

-Due to a growing number of nurses reaching retirement age and an increased demand for health services, it is expected that there will be a shortfall of 60,000 full-time nurses in Canada by 2022.** And because of this demand for nurses, they experience a low unemployment rate.
-The occupational group that includes psychiatric nurses reported an unemployment rate of only 0.6 percent in 2014, compared to the national average of 6.9 percent for all occupations.***
+Due to a growing number of nurses reaching retirement age and an increased demand for health services, it is expected that there will be a shortfall of 13,200 full-time nurses in Canada by 2026, according to Job Bank stats.
+And because of this demand for nurses, they experience a low unemployment rate.
+CFNU numbers show that the occupational group that includes psychiatric nurses reported an unemployment rate of only 0.6 percent in 2014, compared to the national average of 6.9 percent for all occupations.